commercetools/commercetools-docs-kit/.changeset/flat-clocks-give.md

 '@commercetools-docs/gatsby-theme-docs': major
 ---

-BREAKING CHANGE: The plugin options `excludeFromSearchIndex`, `allowWideContent`, and `beta` have now moved to the site metadata.
+BREAKING CHANGE: The plugin options `excludeFromSearchIndex` and `beta` have now moved to the site metadata.
+The plugin option `allowWideContentLayout` has been removed completely.
+The frontmatter `wideLayout` sets the wide layout independently now.